awesomeeng/awesome-stack/README.md

 ## Not Using AwesomeStack

 You can use AwesomeStack libraries (AwesomeServer, AwesomeLog, AwesomeConfig, AwesomeCLI) independantly from AwesomeStack, as needed.
-However, using AwesomeStack together provides your a more unified system with less points of failure and a single source of "truth".
+However, using AwesomeStack together provides you a more unified system with less points of failure and a single source of "truth".
+Its up to you.

 ## The Awesome Engineering Company